 What is the Output of a 12V Battery Charger?

 Broadly speaking, a full battery will provide about 12.9 volts when fully charged.
 If it’s fully depleted, it provides a much lower 11.4 volts instead.
-These numbers might seem like a small difference, but this change in voltage essentially means the battery is not capable of providing enough energy to power a given vehicle or device.
+These numbers might seem like a small difference, but the change in voltage essentially means the battery can't provide enough energy to power a given vehicle or device.